 Stay warm by dressing in layers, especially when ice fishing for long periods of time.
 Items of clothing to consider: thermal underwear, fleece or wool, and wind and waterproof outerwear.
 To be fully prepared, leave extra clothes, food and water in your car.
 If sunny, also consider bringing sunscreen and sunglasses.
-More on gearing up for the outdoors.

 Be prepared for emergencies.

 Bringing a variety of safety materials and equipment can help ensure that your trip is safe and stress-free.
 Some items you may want to consider:

 - Boots or grippers to provide traction when venturing on ice by foot